J4TPlays/FilEncrypt-Server/README.md

 ### Where's the GUI?
 Command line is horrible!
-Version 3.X should be released by around Christmas 2019 which will include a graphical user interface (GUI).
+A public **beta test version** of 3.X is available, and includes a graphical user interface (GUI).
 Unfortunately, however, if you are using a version of python that doesn't support Tkinter, then you'll have to use the command line version of the server.
 But don't worry, because no matter which one you use, there'll always be support for it.

 ##